After the Book Becomes a Database

 Bottom Line

 The legally cautious summary is this: Anthropic's destructive scanning of lawfully purchased books was treated favorably because the court saw the digital copy as a non-redistributed replacement for a purchased print copy that had been destroyed.
-Its pirated digital library copies were treated differently and created major legal exposure.
+Its pirated digital library copies were treated differently and created major legal exposure that moved into a proposed settlement process.

 The socially cautious summary is this: the physical destruction is not the only issue.
 The larger issue is the migration of culture from shared physical circulation into private machine-readable databases.
-Even when lawful, that migration changes who can access knowledge, who can monetize it, who can audit it, and what kind of public memory remains after the artifact is gone.
+Even when a particular scan is lawful, that migration changes who can access knowledge, who can monetize it, who can audit it, and what kind of public memory remains after the artifact is gone.

 Books are not just text containers.
 They are social objects.
 When they become databases, society should ask who owns the database, who can inspect it, who benefits from it, and what happens to the people who wrote, preserved, sold, lent, repaired, and read the books before they became fuel.